IlyaLab/Addama/README.md

 | github_git_cmd | Path to git command (optional, program assumes `git` is in PATH) | /usr/bin/git |
 | github_branches_json_path | Path to publish the list of branches | /local/webroot/MyApp/branches |

-WebHook will be available at http://example.com/gitWebHook to receive POST requests exclusively from GitHub.com Public IP addresses: 204.232.175.64/27, 192.30.252.0/22.
+WebHook will be available at http://example.com/gitWebHook to receive POST requests exclusively GitHub.com Public IP addresses: 204.232.175.*, 192.30.252.*.
+The service also accepts POST requests from localhost (127.0.0.1) for testing purposes.